aeraki-mesh/aeraki/lazyxds/README.md

    ![access to egress](docs/images/productpage-accesslog-2.png)

-   We can see the traffic always go to the target services directly, will not proxy to `istio-egressgateway-lazyxds` anymore.
+   Now the traffic goes directly to the target services since the sidecar proxy already has all the endpoints it needs.

 ## Uninstall